MaJerle/stm32-cube-cmake-vscode/README.md

 - Default build type for each configuration (*Debug*, *Release*, ...)
 - Path to `*.cmake* toolchain descriptor

-> `4` presets are configured in the template for each of the default *CMake* configurations.
-Always up-to-date file is available in `templates/CMakePresets.json`
+> `4` presets are configured in the template for each of the default *CMake* configurations

 ```json
 {